cortical-iv/restit/readme.md

 # restit
 A simple example of how to use forms to pull data from a RESTful api into a django project.
 In this case, we are pulling data from the [Destiny 2 api](https://github.com/Bungie-net/api).
-For this to work you need an api key from Destiny2, which is contained in `/d2_api/utils.py` as `D2_KEY`.
+For this to work you need an api key from Destiny2, which is assumed to be in your environment variables (see discussion 'Secret Stuff' below).

-Tested on Ubuntu 16.04 using Python 3.6, and at Heroku.
+Tested locally on Ubuntu 16.04/Python 3.6, and remotely at Heroku.
 For a working deployment, see:
 http://restit.herokuapp.com

 ### To do